 The Nisqually River bridge is set to be cleaned.
 This is what it means for I-5 traffic

-The annual cleaning of the Nisqually River bridge takes place over the next two weekends, which means traffic might be delayed in the area, according to the state Department of Transportation.
+The annual cleaning of the Nisqually River bridge takes place this weekend and next, which means freeway traffic might be delayed in the area, according to the state Department of Transportation.

 If you’re headed north this weekend, I-5 near the bridge will be reduced to two lanes from 6-10 a.m.
 Saturday and Sunday.